 Undergraduate and graduate students

-Submit your online application through Waterloo Passport before November 1 at 3:59 p.m.
-EST to be considered in the first round of matching for summer/fall 2022 and winter/spring 2023 programs.
-Once first round students have been matched, second round will open January 13 to 27, 2022.
-After that, continuous round will open March 10 to July 27, 2022.
+Submit your online application through Waterloo Passport before October 31 at 11:59 p.m.
+EST to be considered in the first round of matching for summer/fall 2023 and winter/spring 2024 programs.
+Once first round students have been matched, second round will open for the month of February 2023 and a third round will open during the month of April 2023.

 |Go abroad during||Application round||Open|

 When applying for an exchange program, you are encouraged to list up to four schools in one application.
 After you’ve submitted your application, pay your $150 non-refundable application fee immediately.
-Your application fee must be paid by November 1 (or January 27 in second round) in order for your application to be considered and endorsed by your faculty.
-For students in continuous round, your application will not be considered until you pay the application fee.
+Your application fee must be paid by the application deadline (e.g. October 31, 2022 for first round applications) in order for your application to be considered and endorsed by your faculty.

 While you wait, research how you can make the most of this experience.
 Join the Go Abroad Waterloo Facebook group to connect with other students.
 Also, discover how earning a Global Experience Certificate (GEC) can showcase your efforts towards internationalizing your degree.
 Read why Regan, Hanhui and Su Jin are pursuing the certificate and what their unique GEC plans entail: